nathimel/ibsg/README.md

 This will perform four basic steps by running the following scripts (with the appropriate config overrides):

-1. Estimate the information curve
+1. Compute the IB curve

     `python src/curve.py`

-    Estimate the appropriate IB curve.

 2. Simulate evolution